Home | For Faculty | Help | About | Webmaster

 Northern European Art and Visual Culture 1300-1700

 I teach and write about northern European art and visual culture from 1300-1700, with an emphasis on painting in the Netherlands.
-My theoretical concerns include allegory, untimeliness, repetition, and the ongoing challenge to art history posed by Walter Benjamin’s “Theses on the Philosophy of History.”
+Within this field, my particular interests include allegory, iconoclasm, abstraction, morphology, repetition, landscape, untimeliness, and the ongoing challenge to art history posed by Walter Benjamin’s “Theses on the Philosophy of History.”

-My first book, "Perpetual Motifs: Scenes from the Late Medieval Church and the Modern Museum" (forthcoming from Zone Books) focuses on paintings and ritual re-enactments of the Deposition from the Cross.
-It describes how, on the eve of the Protestant Reformation, northern European images of the Deposition became allegories of the deposition of the image as such—allegories that gave measured form to the iconophobia of the late medieval church and prefigured the iconoclastic blows of the Protestant Reformation.
-And it traces the curious way in which this prefiguration prefigures in turn the repeated “deaths” of art since the invention of photography.
-Each chapter of the book ends with a vignette of a few pages devoted to a twentieth-century work of art, concept, or figure of speech that bears a pseudomorphic resemblance to some aspect of the late medieval Deposition scene.
-A demonstration of pseudomorphism’s surreal power to upset historical narratives is the central theoretical aim of the book and shapes its experimental form.
+My first book, "Depositions: Scenes from the Late Medieval Church and the Modern Museum" (Zone Books, 2012) focuses on paintings and ritual re-enactments of the Deposition from the Cross.
+It describes how, on the eve of the Protestant Reformation, northern European images of the Deposition became allegories of the deposition of the image as such — allegories that gave measured form to the iconophobia of the late medieval church and prefigured the blows of Protestant iconoclasts.
+In the process, the book also traces the curious way in which this prefiguration prefigures in turn the repeated “deaths” of art since the invention of photography.

 A second book, "The Whitewashed Image: Iconoclasm and Seventeenth-Century Dutch Landscapes," is underway.
-It explores the belated impact of Protestant iconoclasm on the genre of landscape, and uncovers evidence of the traumatic events of 1566 in the emptiness and illegibility of works by artists including Hercules Seghers, Jan van Goyen, and Jacob van Ruisdael.
+It explores the belated impact of Protestant iconoclasm on the genre of landscape and uncovers evidence of the traumatic events of 1566 in the emptiness and illegibility of works by artists including Hercules Segers, Jan van Goyen, Jacob van Ruisdael, and Rembrandt van Rijn.

-Publications Perpetual Motifs: Scenes from the Late Medieval Church and the Modern Museum (forthcoming from ZONE BOOKS).
+Depositions: Scenes from the Late Medieval Church and the Modern Museum (Zone Books, 2012).

 "Caught Between Dispensations: Heterogeneity in Early Netherlandish Painting," Journal of